$0 Ireland Evaluation Request Letter Template

 Timeline Available tonight 2–8 week wait (private); 19–30 months (public)

-What you get Strategic navigation of NEPS, AON, and private pathways; report interpretation framework; 7 template letters with legal citations; escalation sequences for every bottleneck A clinical diagnosis; standardized test scores; formal recommendations the school must consider
+What you get Strategic navigation of NEPS, AON, and private pathways; report interpretation framework; 7 template letters with legal citations; escalation sequences for every bottleneck An educational or clinical assessment, depending on practitioner; standardized test scores; formal recommendations the school should consider

-Best for Parents who need to understand the system, activate school support immediately, or make an existing report count Parents who need a formal diagnosis to access specific supports (DCA, DARE, SNA review)
+Best for Parents who need to understand the system, activate school support immediately, or make an existing report count Parents who need a professional assessment or supporting evidence for a specific application (DCA, DARE, or SNA review)

 Main limitation Cannot conduct a psychological assessment or issue a clinical diagnosis Does not navigate the school system, explain NCSE criteria, or provide advocacy letters